tamxdx/vbox-prek8-cluster/README.md

 Download and install virtualbox and vagrant latest from the sites listed above.

-While there are alternative ways to install ansible, lets go with the easiest and use homebrew.
+While there are alternative ways to install ansible, lets go with the easiest and use homebrew which is installed via:

 	$ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"